-➤In all matters concerning GATE 2022, the decision of the Organising Institute or the Organising Chairperson, GATE 2022 will be final binding on all the applicants.

-Although GATE 2022 is held at different centres across the country, Indian Institute of Technology Kharagpur is the Organising Institute, and has the overall responsibility of conducting GATE 2022.
-In case of any claims or disputes arising in respect of GATE 2022, it is hereby made absolutely clear that the Courts in Kolkata alone shall have the exclusive jurisdiction to entertain and settle any such disputes and claims.
+- ➤ In all matters concerning GATE 2023, the decision of the GATE 2023 Committee will be final binding on all the applicants. - ➤ Although GATE 2023 will be held at different centres across the country, Indian Institute of Technology Kanpur is the Organising Institute, and has the overall responsibility of conducting GATE 2023.
+In case of any claims or disputes arising in respect of GATE 2023, it is hereby made absolutely clear that the Hight Court of Allahabad in Prayagraj alone shall have the exclusive jurisdiction to entertain and settle any such disputes and claims.